gbdev/pandocs/content/Video_Display.md

 9 cycles per 2 bytes can push 8 bytes (half a tile) in 144 dots, which fits within the worst case timing for mode 0+2.

-### OAM (memory at FE00h-FE9Fh) is accessible during Mode 0-1
+### OAM (memory area at $FE00-$FE9F) is accessible during Modes 0-1

 ```
 Mode 0 - H-Blank Period
 Mode 1 - V-Blank Period
 ```

-During those modes, OAM can be accessed at any time by using the DMA Function (FF46).
+During those modes, OAM can be accessed directly or by doing a DMA transfer (FF46).
 Outside those modes, DMA out-prioritizes the PPU in accessing OAM, and the PPU will read $FF from OAM during that time.

 A typical
 procedure that waits for accessibility of OAM would be:

 ```
- ld   hl,0FF41h    ;-STAT Register
+ ld   hl,0FF41h    ; STAT Register
 @@wait1:           ;
  bit  1,[hl]       ; Wait until Mode is -NOT- 0 or 1
  jr   z,@@wait1    ;